 Medical marijuana officially became legal in Louisiana in 2016.
 Medical marijuana cannot be in raw or smokable form and must be sold as oils, extracts, tinctures, sprays, capsules, pills, solutions, suspension, gelatin-based chewables, transdermal patches, and suppositories.

-To receive medical marijuana in Louisiana, an applicant must first receive a physician’s recommendation that says that they have one of the qualifying conditions.
+To receive medical marijuana in Louisiana, an applicant must first receive a physician’s recommendation that says that they have one of the qualifying conditions or a debilitating condition.
 With the recommendation, the applicant is able to join the state’s online registry and purchase medical marijuana.

 Unlike many other states, Louisiana does not issue an actual medical marijuana card to patients.

-In Louisiana, an applicant may receive medical marijuana if they (or the person they are providing caregiver services for) has one or more of the following conditions:
+In Louisiana, an applicant may receive medical marijuana if they (or the person they are providing caregiver services for) has one or more of the following conditions, or if a doctor determines it would help with a debilitating condition:

 - Positive status for HIV, AIDS